jonspeicher/BalloonController/README.markdown

 Tests
 =====

-BalloonController is completely and utterly untested.
-The code compiles, and that's all.
-The individual units upon which it relies have been tested, and I tried to be careful with the coding and design.
-Nevertheless, I haven't actually *run* this thing, as hardware is not yet available.
+BalloonController has been bench-tested with the flight computer.
+GPS, accelerometer, and logging have been verified to work.
+Temperature sensing is thought to work in the software but we believe that there is a bug in the circuit itself.

-For now, this project primarily serves as an integration point for the various dependencies.
+The individual units upon which BalloonController relies have also been tested, and I tried to be careful with the coding and design.

 Improvements
 ============